niva83/campaign-planning-tool/README.md

 ```
 conda create -n CPT -c https://conda.windenergy.dtu.dk/channel/open -c conda-forge campaign-planning-tool gdal=2.4
 ```
 This will create a new conda enviroment **CPT**, and download and install **campaign_planning_tool** library together with all the dependencies (see the list of libraries in 'Well deserved KUDOS goes to...').
-Feel free to change the name of the enviroment to whatever name it suites  you (i.e., simply change CPT to something else).
+Feel free to change the name of the environment to whatever name it suites  you (i.e., simply change CPT to something else).

 Following the installation you need to activate newly made enviroment in the terminal:
 ```